Ryan Miller

-In his sophomore season, Miller became the second goaltender to win the Hobey Baker Award.
-He led the nation in all major goalie categories, including wins (31), goals against average (1.32), and shutouts (10), and he set an NCAA record for saves percentage (.950).
-His two-year total of 18 shutouts set an NCAA career shutout record.
-Miller’s outstanding year was capped with six CCHA post-season awards, including Player of the Year and Best Goaltender honors for the hometown hero from East Lansing, Michigan.
-The business major set several team and CCHA records to help guide the Spartans to the #1 national ranking heading into the NCAA Frozen Four tournament.
-In 2001-02, Miller was again a Hobey Baker Award top ten finalist.
-He garnered CCHA MVP honors for the second straight year, was named Goalie of the Year for the third straight season, and added eight more shutouts to his NCAA career shutout record of 26.
-In the 2010 Vancouver Olympics he backstopped the United States team to a silver medal.
-Now in his twelfth NHL season with the Buffalo Sabres, Ryan Miller is widely recognized as one of the NHL’s top goaltenders.
+Miller became just the second goaltender to win the Hobey Baker Award doing so in only his sophomore season.
+He led the nation in all major goalie categories including wins (31), goals against average (1.32), shutouts (10) and set an NCAA record for saves percentage (.950).
+His two-year total of 18 shutouts also set an NCAA career shutout record.
+Ryan’s outstanding year was capped with six CCHA post season awards including Player of the Year and Best Goaltender honors.
+The business major set several team and CCHA records along the way helping guide his Spartans to the #1 national ranking heading into the NCAA Frozen Four Championship Tournament.
+In 2001-02, Miller was again a Hobey Baker top ten finalist while garnering CCHA MVP honors for the second straight year and being named Goalie of the Year for the third straight season, adding eight more shutouts to his NCAA career shutout record (26).
+Miller spent his first 11 NHL seasons with the Buffalo Sabres, was traded in March of 2013 to the St. Louis Blues, then signed an off-season (2014) deal with the Vancouver Canucks where he played for three seasons.
+Miller also backstopped the United States to a silver medal at the 2010 Vancouver Olympics.
+In February of 2019, Miller became the winningest American-born goalie in NHL history, and, is one of only 30 goalies in NHL history to record over 300 wins.
+Miller completed 18 NHL seasons including four with the Anaheim Ducks and retired following the 2020-21 season having played in 796 career regular season games, finishing with a career 2.64 GAA and .914 SP along with 44 career shutouts.
+Ryan was inducted into the U.S. Hockey Hall of Fame, class of 2022, as the winningest American born goaltender in NHL history.

 Top Ten: